Whatsapp Icon

 Next Steps After Your Mammogram Report

 Understanding your BI-RADS category can help guide you on what to expect next.
-However, its vital to remember that only a medical professional can provide advice tailored to your specific situation.
+However, it's vital to remember that only a medical professional can provide advice tailored to your specific situation.

 • If your report is categorized as BI-RADS 0, you'll likely need additional images or procedures to get a clearer view.

-• For categories BI-RADS 1, 2, or 3, usually no immediate action is needed, though in the case of BI-RADS 3, a follow-up may be scheduled.
+• For categories BI-RADS 1, 2, or 3, usually, no immediate action is needed, though, in the case of BI-RADS 3, a follow-up may be scheduled.

 • In cases of BI-RADS 4 or 5, your doctor will discuss biopsy options and next steps towards diagnosis and, if necessary, treatment.